 During the period, five Directors were employed as Directors of the Company.
-The highest paid Director's remuneration, together with pension contributions relating to him, and one other Director were paid by and charged in the accounts of another Group Company, Urenco Limited (2019: one Director).
-The remuneration of another Director was paid by and charged in the accounts of another Group Company (2019: same).
+One of the Director's remuneration, together with pension contributions relating to him, were paid by and charged in the accounts of another Group Company, Urenco Limited (2020: two Directors).
+The remuneration of another Director was paid by and charged in the accounts of another Group Company and no amounts were reimbursed by this Company (2020: same).

-The other two Directors were paid by Urenco UK Limited, and the amounts paid are as follows:
+The other three Directors were paid by Urenco UK Limited, and the amounts paid are as follows:

-2020 £'000 2019 £'000
+2021 £'000 2020 £'000

+Aggregate emoluments 365 293

-Aggregate emoluments Aggregate pension contributions in the year to defined contribution 293 208
+Agregate amounts receivable under long term incentive schemes Aggregate pension contributions in the year to defined contribution 124 -

-scheme 8 4
+scheme 39 8

-301 212
+= 528 301

 No. No.

-Members of defined contribution pension scheme 2 1
+Members of defined contribution pension scheme 3 2